eyedeekay/apt-now-history/README.md

 version will implement APT, YUM, and F-Droid repositories in an easy to configure, polyglot(But probably not agnostic) way.

+You should be aware that if you use this, your .git directory will be visible to all users of the repository, allowing them to completely copy the repository and it's entire history.
+It assumes that is what you want.
+If you don't, you must remove the .git directory manually.
+In the future, a command-line option will be provided.

 ###Repository Types
   * Debian/APT
     - Binary Repository(Complete, Stable, Generates Web Pages from package info)